 Where Will You Work as a Veterinary Technician?

 Veterinary Technicians find careers in a range of settings, including research facilities, labs, ag production facilities, animal hospitals and clinics.

-Southeast Tech’s curriculum for a Veterinary Technician includes classes in medical imaging, animal care and animal anatomy, anesthesiology, pain management, lab processes, pharmacology and surgical support.
+Southeast Tech’s curriculum for a Veterinary Technician includes classes in diagnostic imaging, animal husbandry, anatomy, anesthesiology, lab techniques, pharmacology and surgical support.

 Want to know more?
 Request information about Southeast Tech from the admissions office.